Wacky-Mole/WackysDatabase/README.md

 <details><summary>Credits</summary>

 Credits:
-A lot of the credit goes to  aedenthorn and all of his Many Mods! https://github.com/aedenthorn/ValheimMods </br>
+aedenthorn and all of his Many Mods! https://github.com/aedenthorn/ValheimMods </br>
 Thank you AzumattDev for the template.
 It is very good https://github.com/AzumattDev/ItemManagerModTemplate </br>
 Thanks to the Odin Discord server, for being active and good for the valheim community.</br>
 CustomArmor code from https://github.com/aedenthorn/ValheimMods/blob/master/CustomArmorStats/BepInExPlugin.cs </br>